KouroshKSH/ML-PedroDomingos-CSEP-546/lec2/lec2.md

     Consider a threshold split using each observed value of the feature.

 Whichever method is used, the mutual information can be computer to choose the best split.
-The simplest way to deal with real-valued attributes is to consider different thresholds _(e.g. temperature being higher or lower than $\ x^\circ C$)_.
+The simplest way to deal with real-valued attributes is to consider different thresholds _(e.g. temperature being higher or lower than $x^\circ C$)_.
 In essence, what setting a threshold does, is it reduces continuous levels to boolean ones.